heiner/dylaniki/With_God_on_Our_Side.md

  - Songs
 ---

-Words and Music Bob Dylan (but strongly based on Dominic Behan’s *The Patriot Game*)
+Words and Music Bob Dylan (but strongly based on Dominic Behan's *The Patriot Game*)
 Released on [The Times They Are
 A-Changin'](The Times They Are A-Changin') (1963) and in live